corda/cordapp-trial-framework/docs/bnms_integration.md

 The Cordapp iteslf will include the compiled jar of the BNO:
 ```
-    cordaCompile files('../lib/membership-service-0.1.jar')
+    cordaCompile files('../lib/membership-service-1.0.jar')
-    cordaCompile files('../lib/membership-service-contracts-and-states-0.1.jar')
+    cordaCompile files('../lib/membership-service-contracts-and-states-1.0.jar')
 ```

 ## Flow Responder Integration
 The BNO node does not enforce membership within the business network.
 Memebership enforcement occurs with each flow's responder class.
 This is the entry point for any node which has a flow initiated to that node.
 Each flow responder will check that the counter party who is initiating the flow responder is a member of the business network.

 The membership check is made automatically within a new BNO provided super class `BusinessNetworkAwareInitiatedFlow`.
+This is demonstrated in the BNMS readme: https://github.com/corda/corda-solutions/tree/master/bn-apps/memberships-management#designing-your-flows-for-business-networks

 The Cordapp's flow responders should inherit from this class as follows:
 ```
     @InitiatedBy(Initiator::class)
     class Acceptor(flowSession: FlowSession) : BusinessNetworkAwareInitiatedFlow<SignedTransaction>(flowSession) {